cyrildewit/eloquent-viewable/README.md

 #### Register service provider manually

-If you like to register packages manually, you can add the following provider to your application's providers list.
+If you prefer to register packages manually, you can add the following provider to your application's providers list.

 ```php
 // config/app.php